dchampion/crypto/src/README.md

 In the following example, an elliptic curve keypair, based on the [NIST&ndash;sanctioned Secp384r1 curve parameters](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf), is generated and exported to industry&ndash;standard file formats.

-From the `src` folder, start a Python REPL and execute the following commands:
+Navigate back to the `src` folder, start a Python REPL and execute the following commands:

 <pre>
 $ python